ablab/IsoQuant/README.md

     - `inconsistent` - read was matched with inconsistencies, closest match(es) are reported;
     - `ambiguous` - read was assigned to multiple isoforms equally well;
     - `noninfomative` - reads is intronic/intergenic.
-* `assignment_events` - list of detected inconsistencies; for each assigned isoform a list of detected inconsistencies relative to the respective isoform is stored; values in each list are separated by `+` symbol, lists are separated by comma, the number of lists equals to the number of assigned isoforms; possible inconsistencies events are:
+* `assignment_events` - list of detected inconsistencies; for each assigned isoform a list of detected inconsistencies relative to the respective isoform is stored; values in each list are separated by `+` symbol, lists are separated by comma, the number of lists equals to the number of assigned isoforms; possible events are (see graphical representation below):
     - consistent events:
         - `none` / `.` / `undefined` - no special event detected;
         - `mono_exon_match` mono-exonic read matched to mono-exonic transcript;